Framework

 What Enduring Capital Is

-• Value that retains utility over long time horizons
+• +Value that retains utility over long time horizons

-• Capital that remains functional during disruption or transition
+• +Capital that remains functional during disruption or transition

-• A compounding asset rather than an extractive one
+• +A compounding asset rather than an extractive one

-• Built through consistency, alignment, and continuity
+• +Built through consistency, alignment, and continuity

-• Transferable across roles, phases, or generations
+• +Transferable across roles, phases, or generations

-What Enduring Capital Is Not
+What It Is Not

-• It is not short-term profit or optimization
+• Short-term profit or optimization

-• It is not rapid accumulation without resilience
+• Rapid accumulation without resilience

-• It is not leverage dependent on constant favorable conditions
+• Leverage dependent on constant favorable conditions

-• It is not speculative or momentum-driven gain
+• Speculative or momentum-driven gain

-• It is not prestige or symbolic status alone
+• Prestige or symbolic status alone

-The Core Forms of Enduring Capital
+Core Forms of Enduring Capital

 Economic Capital